sablier-labs/docs/docs/reference/lockup/01-diagrams.md

 :::info

 Each stream belongs to one of the three models: Linear, Dynamic and Tranched.
-Each of these model has its own storage as outlined below.
+Each of these models has its own storage as outlined below.

 :::